wx-chevalier/Awesome-Lists-and-CheatSheets/Language/Zoo/Python/Python-OpenSource-List.md

 - [Py-Spy #Project#](https://github.com/benfred/py-spy): Py-Spy is a sampling profiler for Python programs.
 It lets you visualize what your Python program is spending time on without restarting the program or modifying the code in any way.

+## Jupyter Notebooks

+- [ipywidgets #Project#](https://github.com/jupyter-widgets/ipywidgets): ipywidgets, also known as jupyter-widgets or simply widgets, are interactive HTML widgets for Jupyter notebooks and the IPython kernel.

 # Library

 ## Framework